aadityakute3010-ak/apnaClgDemo/README.md

 # apnaClgDemo
 This is a demo git project
 <br>
-Owner name : Aditya Kute
+Owner name : Aditya Kute (Apna College)